 A site developed by clinical laboratory professionals to help the public understand lab tests that are part of routine care or used in diagnosis and treatment.

-Selected links to Web resources with authoritative health information for patients.
+Selected links to resources with authoritative health information for patients.
 Dictionaries, directories, organizations, news sources.
-Guides to selected Web resources on over 400 health topics.
+Guides to selected resources on more than 400 health topics.
 Adam.com medical encyclopedia and drug information via the United States Pharmacopeia's Drug Information Volume II, "Advice for the Patient".
 Links to pre-formulated searches of the MEDLINE database.

 NIH Senior Health